-Peter Cecchini is a contributing author to Epsilon Theory and Global Chief Markets Strategist as well as Head of Cross Asset Strategy at Cantor Fitzgerald.
+Peter Cecchini is a contributing author to Epsilon Theory, founder of AlphaOmega Advisors, and formerly Chief Markets Strategist at Cantor Fitzgerald

 Peter is an avid boxer, having boxed to raise money for Petra Nemcova’s charity All Hands and Hearts, which provides services and builds schools for children impacted by natural disasters.
 He holds an MBA from Columbia University (Dean's List), a JD from Boston University School of Law (American Jurisprudence Scholar) and a BA from Haverford College (in Economics).
 He is an inactive Member of the NY State Bar.